Astro36/Astro36/CV_Park.typ

   "May 2020 - Dec 2020",
   [
     Government-supported Program to Cultivate Creative and Innovative SW Talents, organized by the #link("https://www.msit.go.kr/")[MSIT#note[Ministry of Science and ICT]] and the #link("https://www.iitp.kr/")[IITP#note[Institute for Information and Communications Technology Planning and Evaluation]]
-    - Developed a solution for detecting illegal spam that corrects Korean spelling errors and improves its performance over time
+    - Developed a #accent[solution for detecting illegal spam] that corrects Korean spelling errors and improves its performance over time
     - Received mentoring on entrepreneurship, programming, and AI
-    - Ranked 4#super[th] in a stock price prediction contest held as part of an AI application training program ],
+    - #accent[Ranked 4#super[th] in a stock price prediction contest] held as part of an AI application training program ],
 )
 #tile(